zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 “Bronze” (bronze) is an orange-golden combination of metals.
 It’s made from copper and some other metal, often tin (tin).
 Bronz e is what we call an “alloy” (alloy).
 It’s a mixture of two different metals, bu t it’s mostly copper.
 Bronze is often used in sculptures and statues.
 If you leave it for a long enough time, bronze will often turn green.
 Copper will also ofte n turn a greenish color over time.

 “Nickel” (nickel) is another kind of metal.
 It has the atomic number 28.
 It’s a silver, white, shiny metal.
-In the United States, t he five-cent coin is called a “nickel” because it is made in part from nickel.
+In the United States, the five-cent coin is called a “nickel” because it is made in part from nickel.
 It ’s mostly copper, I think, but it’s partially made of nickel, and it has a shiny, silve r-like color to it.
 Raquel says that these cheaper metals are not good enough for her cl ient.
 She says, “Not even close,” meaning they’re not anywhere near good enou gh for him.

 She says that she “suggested some aluminum light fi xtures for the living room” and he, her client, told her “he wanted solid silve r.”
 “Aluminum” (pronounced in British English “aluminium,” because it’s spelled d ifferent) is a relatively inexpensive or cheap metal.
 It has atomic number 13  and the chemical symbol Al. It’s something that costs less money to use, bu t of course Raquel’s client didn’t want aluminum light fixtures.
 He wanted ones  made of “solid silver” (silver).